-As at 31 December 2020, the Group had other debts comprising promissory notes and liability component of convertible bonds of approximately HK\$428,255,000 (2019: approximately HK\$481,304,000).
+As at 31 December 2021, the Group had other debts which is liability component of convertible bonds of approximately HK\$281,198,000 (2020: promissory note and liability component of convertible bonds of approximately HK\$428,255,000).
 The Group will try to obtain future financing, and whenever possible and appropriate, raise fund via equity funding activities in order to further reduce the financing cost.

-As at 31 December 2020, the Group had cash and cash equivalents of approximately HK\$139,193,000 (2019: approximately HK\$238,076,000) which were mainly denominated in HK\$ and Renminbi ("RMB").
+As at 31 December 2021, the Group had cash and cash equivalents of approximately HK\$95,905,000 (2020: approximately HK\$139,193,000) which were mainly denominated in HK\$ and Renminbi ("RMB").
 To manage liquidity risk, management monitors forecasts of the Group's liability position and cash and cash equivalent position on the basis of expected cash flow.
 The Group expects to fund the future cash flow needs through internally generated cash flows from operations and external fund raising activities from the capital market.